pfandfrei/Homegear-Xiaomi-Smarthome/readme.md

 - parameter MUSIC_ID can be used to select preset sound or mp3 uploaded by user (MUSIC_ID >=10001)
 - parameter VOLUME will set the volume for the music to play
 - parameter PLAY will start/stop playing the selected music
-- multiple gateways should be supported but implentation is untested
+- multiple gateways are supported

 **[Xiaomi Mi Smart Home Temperature/Humidity Sensor](https://xiaomi-mi.com/sockets-and-sensors/xiaomi-mi-temperature-humidity-sensor/) (MiSensorHT)**